Australia Day Celebration

 Australia Day Awards

-City of Kingston’s annual Australia Day Awards recognise and honour the outstanding achievements of citizens and community groups who have made a significant contribution to the local community.
+City of Kingston’s annual Australia Day Awards recognise and honour the outstanding achievements of Kingston residents who have made a significant contribution to the local community.

-Award winners are announced each year at Council’s Australia Day Celebration on 26 January.
+Award winners are announced each year on Australia Day (26 January), two categories:

-Congratulations also to the other nominees for 2020:
+Congratulations also to the other individual nominees for 2021:

 Community Group of the Year

-Congratulations also to the other nominees for 2020:
+Congratulations also to the other community group nominees for 2021:

-We're looking for nominees who have made a noteworthy contribution during the current year and/or given outstanding service to the local community over a number of years.
+Each year we look for people who have made a noteworthy contribution during the current year and/or given outstanding service to the local community over a number of years.

-Individuals cannot self-nominate and can only be nominated in one category.
-Community groups must be not-for-profit organisations, operating with the City of Kingston and must consist of four members or more.
+Community Groups must be not-for-profit organisations, operating with the City of Kingston and must consist of four members or more.

-Previous award winners are ineligible to win in the same category again.
+Previous award winners are ineligible to win in the same category.

 Nominees are assessed with regard given to: